danfmaia/CodeQuery-API/readme.md

 ## Environment Variables

-You can and should customize the **Codebase Query API** using environment variables defined in a `.env` file.
+You can and should customize the **CodeQuery API** using environment variables defined in a `.env` file.

 - **`PROJECT_PATH`**: Set this variable to the relative path of the project you are working on.
 - **`AGENTIGNORE_FILE`**: Change this if you want another file (such as `.gitignore`) to determine which files are to be ignored for the `/files/structure` endpoint.
 Note that those files can still be accessed by the `/files/content/` endpoint.